 Customize the Tab Bar in .NET MAUI Tab View (SfTabView)

 The .NET MAUI Tab View provides two modes that determines how the width of the tab is calculated on the tab bar while it gets populated.
-The options are Default and SizeToContent and can be achieved using the TabWidthMode property.
+The options are Default and SizeToContent.
+These can be achieved using the TabWidthMode property.

 Fixed bar

 The width of the tab is divided equally based on the available control width.
-This enables a fixed tab bar that will not allow tab scrolling even it contains any number of tabs.
+This enables a fixed tab bar that will not allow tab scrolling, regardless of the number of tabs.
 This can be achieved by setting the TabWidthMode

 as Default